jhvanderschee/hugocodex/content/en/getting-started/6-add-a-blog.md

 title: 6.
 Add a blog
 ---

 Every website has a news section or a blog.
-That is why are going to add a 'posts' directory to our content dir.
+That is why are going to add a 'posts' directory to our content folder.
 In this new directory we create a markdown file named 'hello-world.md', which is our first post.
 This file should look like this:

 ```
 ---